 9. Add Fuel Stabilizer or Drain Your Fuel Tank

-Many homeowners prefer to drain their fuel tank when winterizing their mower.
+Many homeowners prefer to drain their fuel tank when winterizing their mowers.
 To remove the fuel, use a siphon and remove as much fuel as you can.
 Start the mower and let run until it shuts off and no longer restarts.

 Personally, I do not drain my fuel.
 Instead, I take precautions to make sure the fuel does not degrade while the mower is stored.

 Add the stabilizer to a full tank of fuel according to the directions on the stabilizer bottle.
 Start the mower and let the stabilizer work its way through the fuel system by letting the engine run for a few minutes.
-These additives will stabilize fuel up to 2 years.
+These additives will stabilize fuel for up to 2 years.